VincentWei/bpcp/README.md

 The source tree of FooBar is illustrated as follow:

+- `docs/`: The lecture slides of this course.
 - `src/foobar/include/`: The global header files.
 - `src/foobar/include/private`: The internal header files.
 - `src/foobar/utils/`: Some basic and common utilities.
 - `src/foobar/foo/`: The module of Foo.
 - `src/foobar/bar/`: The module of Bar.
+- `src/foobar/xxx/`: The module of XXX.
 - `src/foobar/ports/`: The ports for different platforms, such as a POSIX-compliant systems or Windows.
 - `src/foobar/bindings/`: The bindings for Python, Lua,